publiccodenet/about/activities/supporting-codebase-governance/customized-governance-workshop/index.md

 In general, let the game take it's course and time.
 Constructing a "complete" model or finishing all the calamaties is not the objective.
-Getting a shared understanding of the governance is, or at least figure out where the views of it differ.
+Instead, focus on working towards a shared understanding of the governance, or at least identifying where the views of differ.

 ### Reflections